TheTheoM/nodeServer/README.md

 ```
 ## High Level Overview:

 1. Connect to the Server as a websocket client.
+You handle this.
 2. Send a registration message to the Server.
 3. Send your device's Outputs to the Server
 4. Receive messages from your device's Inputs to the Server
+5. Optionally send logs, status, widgets etc.